adcrn/sial/README.md

 + *this*
 + *very*

-Much of the tests are referenced from [Ramyaa and Rasheed](http://www2.tcs.ifi.lmu.de/~ramyaa/publications/stylometry.pdf).
+All of these tests are referenced from [Ramyaa and Rasheed](http://www2.tcs.ifi.lmu.de/~ramyaa/publications/stylometry.pdf).

 ## TODO
 + Given a body of work, output similarity score to pseudonymous communication